-Here is a list of our five favorite natural, topical antibiotics.
-Why not try these natural antibiotics first and save the antibiotics for the last resort?
+Here is a list of our five favorite natural, topical antibiotics for dogs.
+Why not try these natural, safe antibiotics first and save the antibiotics for the last resort?

 Hypercal is a mixture of Calendula and Hypericum.
 Calendula has great antiseptic and anti-fungal properties, while Hypericum will help with healing and pain.
 You can buy this as a prepared cream if using it for small areas without much hair, or you can make your own spray by mixing the two tinctures in a spray bottle with sterile water.
 Dilute the tincture 1:10.
 Make sure to spray the mixture underneath the coat so it makes contact with the skin.

 Hypercal also works great on open wounds, abrasions, cracked pads and burns (including sunburn).

 Manuka honey hails from New Zealand and Australia, from the nectar of the manuka tree (tea tree).
 Manuka honey is an excellent topical antibiotic.

 Medical researchers are showing an interest in the honey’s antiseptic properties because of the prevalence of antibiotic resistant super bugs.
 Researchers have found some honeys, especially manuka honey, effectively prevent the growth of MRSA, a nasty super bug that has invaded hospitals.